Mintimate/DocVitePressOMR/en/guide/installRime.md

 ```
 Then restart or logout/login the current user session and add ibus in the system.

+If you encounter issues with using the Oh-my-rime's configuration, you can reinstall ibus using the [Appimage](https://github.com/hchunhui/ibus-rime.AppImage) method.

 ### fcitx5 Version
 The fcitx5 version is slightly more complex (ibus is still more common):
 ```bash